 - Transparency: When looking at private vs public equity, public equity markets are more transparent and are strictly regulated, shielding investors from unanticipated risks.

 - Established performance: While not all businesses on the public stock exchange are successful, to be publicly listed, they must first demonstrate a certain level of growth.
 As a whole, the stock market tends to appreciate in value over time.

 Key differences between private and public equity

 Whether you opt for the public or private equity route, the result is the same - a significant financial investment in your company.
 But before making a decision, it’s important to understand the expectations, regulations and limitations both options dictate.

-We’ve already touched on a few of the differences between private equity and public equity, but let’s look deeper into what sets these two investment opportunities apart.
+We’ve already touched on some differences between private equity and public equity, but let’s look deeper into what sets these two investment opportunities apart.

 Generally it can be more difficult to raise funds publicly than privately because going public requires a higher level of disclosure and compliance with regulations.
 Private market investors may be more willing to invest in a company without as much information or oversight, but public market investors typically demand more transparency and scrutiny.
 Additionally, the costs associated with going public, such as legal and accounting fees, can be substantial.
 However, going public can also provide access to a larger pool of potential investors and increase the company's visibility and credibility.

 However, whether your business has decided to publicly or privately seek investment, maintaining your share database is crucial to your ongoing success.
 Orchestra’s online share registry tool helps you manage and maintain your list of shareholders and tackle various other labour-intensive administration tasks.